Redesigning Transocean’s deep sea control system for safety and efficiency

 The system that Transocean was redesigning was to replace the same system that failed in the Deepwater Horizon accident in the Gulf of Mexico.
 Not only does downtime caused by user error cost them millions, preventing accidents thru user error is what keeps their crews and the environment safe.

-If we can design a new HMI that is usable and efficient, despite new underlying mechanics underneath, can we reduce downtime for the rig and increase safety for the crew?
+Our challenge was to design a new HMI that is usable and efficient, despite new underlying mechanics underneath, can we reduce downtime for the rig and increase safety for the crew?

 OUTCOME

-Turning data into situational awareness
+Turning data overload into situational awareness

 The new mechanical system created a lot more data than previous systems.
 That was both a great opportunity, and a challenge—how to balance situational awareness without increasing cognitive overload.
 This new information was also a hurdle for new users to get onboarded and understand how the mechanical system actually worked.

-Our solution used a hierarchical navigation that bubbled up key information and allowed for users to drill down into more details when needed.
+Our solution used a hierarchical navigation that bubbled up key information and allowed for users to drill down into more details only when needed.
 All of this was presented through consistent, clear visualizations that quickly informed users what was normal—and what was in need of attention.

 Understanding culture helped to ensure acceptance